 In the current digital climate, ever-increasing online presence has led users to expect an optimised experience from all devices.
 Users, developers and corporations alike are prioritising mobile, in order to increase their reach.
 As such, it is vital to design any new site or web presence with mobile user experience at the forefront.

-Google's search index has recently moved to a mobile-first approach.
+In 2018, Google's search index moved to a mobile-first approach.
 This means all search results, regardless of the device you're using, will be shaped by how well the mobile version of the website is performing.

 Google Analytics can provide valuable insights and strong, fact-based evidence to inform your strategic decisions.
 This can help you to make your website more relevant to your ideal customers.
 In order to create a good user experience, it’s important to gain this insight and understanding into who is using your site and what their goals may be.